 )

 The challenge solved but subsequent requests fail.
-Usually a cookie or User-Agent mismatch:
+Usually a cookie or User-Agent mismatch.

 scraper = cloudscraper.create_scraper()